-Developer shall, within 30 days prior to Annual Maintenance Meeting for each of years 21-24 of the Maintenance Period, develop an Asset Condition Score for the Project.
+Developer shall, within 30 days prior to the annual maintenance meeting for each of years 21-24 of the Maintenance Period, develop an Asset Condition Score for the Project.
 Developer shall use the previous year's random Inspections and Surveillance as representative of the condition of the Project to develop the asset condition score.
-The Asset condition score so derived must be compared to the Adjusted Baseline Asset Condition Score for purposes of assessing Noncompliance Points and in establishing the proposed maintenance activities for the upcoming year.
-This is further discussed in Section MR 400.6.2 of the TPs.
+Developer shall use the Asset Condition Score so derived for purposes of establishing the proposed maintenance activities for the upcoming year, including Capital Asset Replacement Work (if any).

-38 400.6.8.7 Asset Condition Score for Handback Recovery
+400.6.8.7 Asset Condition Score for Handback Recovery

-39 ADOT with cooperation and participation by Developer will, within 30 days prior to Annual 40 Maintenance Meeting for year 25 of the Maintenance Period, perform a comprehensive 41 Inspection and Surveillance of the Project including all Elements for purpose of establishing an 42 Asset Condition Score for Handback recovery.
-Specialty Inspections are required for bridge Expansion Joints and for steel coatings to establish remaining useful life for these Elements.
-43 The Asset Condition Score so derived must be compared to the Adjusted Baseline Asset 44 45 Condition Score for purposes of assessing Noncompliance Points and in establishing the 46 proposed maintenance activities for the upcoming year.
-This Asset Condition Score will also be

-1 used to establish needed Capital Asset Recovery Work to bring the asset up to required
+ADOT, with cooperation and participation by Developer will, within 30 days prior to the annual maintenance meeting for year 25 of the Maintenance Period, perform a comprehensive Inspection and Surveillance of the Project including all Elements for purpose of establishing an Asset Condition Score for Handback recovery.
+Specialty Inspections are required for bridge expansion joints and for steel coatings to establish the remaining useful life for these Elements.
+Developer shall use the Asset Condition Score so derived for purposes of establishing needed Capital Asset Replacement Work to bring the Elements up to the Handback requirements set